-The Vulva Gallery is a series of illustrations of all kinds of vulvas - celebrating the vulva in all it's diversity all over the world.
-The Vulva Gallery was initiated in 2016 by Hilde Atalanta, an Amsterdam based illustrator.
+The Vulva Gallery is an educational platform centred around illustrated vulva portraits and personal stories, and a wonderful, supportive and positive community – celebrating the vulva in all its diversity all over the world.
+The Vulva Gallery was created in 2016 by Hilde Atalanta, an Amsterdam-based illustrator.